Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 At some point, we therefore reach a threshold where greater than 2/3 of the Peers (by stake weight) are aligned in proposing the same ordering.
 This situation is **stable** because of the following logic:

-* Since less than 1/3 of Peers are potentially malicious, the number of good peers in the agreed consensus set strictly outweigh the malicious peers.
+* Since we assume less than 1/3 of Peers (by voting weight) are potentially malicious, the number of good peers in the aligned set of peers strictly outweigh the malicious peers.
-* Even if all malicious peers were to act in concert and attempt to disrupt consensus (the worst case is where they initially support the ordering, then simultaneously switch to a new ordering), they would fail because they are outnumbered by good peers already in alignment, which would (probabilistically) secure the support of the majority of remaining non-aligned good peers and eventually reach the 2/3 threshold again.
+* Even if all malicious peers were to act in concert and attempt to disrupt consensus they would still fail because they are outnumbered by good peers already in alignment (the worst case is where they initially support the ordering, then simultaneously switch to a new ordering - the good peers in alignment would outvote them and secure the support of the majority of remaining non-aligned good peers and eventually reach the 2/3 threshold again, but this time, the 2/3 represents good peers only, so cannot be disrupted any further)

 #### Determining consensus